-Like Coho, these estimates of the number of mass-marked fish projected to be encountered in future CWT sampling programs for Chinook Salmon mass marked in 2013 are lower in total than the numbers projected for previous years and reflect a change in survival rates, exploitation rates, and sample rates of the new broods assessed, 2003-2005.
-Planned MM of southern US Chinook stocks will result in estimated mass-marked encounters of approximately 9,300 Chinook in AK, 14,000 Chinook in Canada, and 1,300 Chinook in CA, assuming recent exploitation rates and sampling programs.
-We emphasize these regions because agencies in these areas rely partially or completely on visual sampling to recover CWTs (Table 2-3).
-For example, in Alaskan troll fisheries where visual sampling is employed, the proportion of marked Chinook Salmon encountered that is untagged has been much greater in recent years (Figure 2-3).
+Planned mass marking of southern US Chinook stocks will result in estimated mass-marked encounters of approximately 10,200 Chinook in AK, 19,000 Chinook in Canada, and 200 Chinook in CA, assuming recent exploitation rates and sampling programs.
+We emphasize these regions because agencies in these areas rely partially or completely on visual or voluntary sampling to recover CWTs (Table 2-3).
+For example, in Alaskan troll fisheries where visual sampling is employed, the proportion of marked Chinook salmon encountered that is untagged has been much greater in recent years (Figure 2-3).

 Figure 2-3.
-Numbers of marked Chinook Salmon sampled in Alaska's troll fishery by untagged and tagged status, with catch numbers, 1995-2012.
+Numbers of marked Chinook Salmon sampled in Alaska's troll fishery by untagged and tagged status, with catch numbers, 1995-2013.